Swirrl/grafter-docs/_howto/410_uri_patterns.md

 ## URI patterns and the art of the URI

-Good URIs are the condition sine qua none of a useful and clear RDFization.
+Good URIs are the a fundamental requirement for an RDF dataset.

-### patterns
+### Patterns

 Our recommendation would be use, when possible, the more classic URI pattern :